Skip to content

 Fall

 Now, after an irritating summer, imagine it’s fall—unfortunately, it’s no less disturbing.
 If your street is lined with maples or other favored hosts, you may see hundreds, even thousands, of lanternflies coating the trunks.
 Egg masses will be everywhere.
-It’s a full‑on SLF mating frenzy: adults feeding, pairing up, and females laying eggs on nearly any surface they can find.
+Beginning in mid-September, it’s a full‑on SLF mating frenzy: adults feeding, pairing up, and females laying eggs on nearly any surface they can find.
 Stay vigilant.
 Freezing temperatures will eventually bring relief, but until then, keep up the management routine.
+Contact insecticides or biological controls can be applied if needed.
 Practice good travel hygiene.
 You don’t want to spread the problem to environments yet to be colonized.
 And, for next year, take note of where infestation was heaviest.
+By December only egg masses will remain.
+The first hard frost will kill adults.

 SLF Management: Suppression but Not Eradication